 This is how we feel about Longman & Eagle in Logan Square.
 It used to be a great restaurant serving thoughtful and well-executed dishes.
 But since it lost its original chef, the food has been inconsistent, poorly thought out, and simply not as good.

 Having a meal at Longman & Eagle has always been a bit of an ordeal.
-It was one of the first upscale gastropubs in Chicago (before we had one in every neighborhood), and didn’t take reservations.
+It was one of the first upscale gastropubs in Chicago, and didn’t take reservations.
 In the early days, you could expect long waits and hit-or-miss service - but also fantastic food that made eating there worth the hassle.
 All of this still true, except the part about the food.

 At first glance, Longman’s menu looks the same as it always did, with a lot of bone marrow, pig jowls, and game.
 But the dishes don’t come together very well.
 There’s Cornish hen pot pie with pastry the texture of a stale tortilla, and too-large vegetables that are really undercooked.
 The lamb neck tagliatelle has way too many ingredients, and ultimately fails on a few levels: the noodles are gummy, the lamb flavor is overpowering, and it’s topped with cold burrata that doesn’t mix in easily.
 The old menu staples aren’t quite right, either.
 The soft pretzel is dense, dry, and served with a mustard beer butter that’s nowhere near as good as the cheese sauce this dish used to have.
 Same with the bone marrow, which now comes with diner-style toast that’s way too thin and soft to hold its own.
 Some dishes are OK - for instance, their burger is still solid.
 But Chicago has even more decent burgers than it does gastropubs.